dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Description

-The analyzer produces this diagnostic when an enum declaration defines a member named `values`, whether the member is an enum constant, an instance member, or a static member.
+The analyzer produces this diagnostic when an enum declaration defines a member named `values`, whether the member is an enum value, an instance member, or a static member.

 Any such member conflicts with the implicit declaration of the static